Here's your last stop of your information gathering for Minnesota deer hunting.

 The fact is that Minnesota has some of the best hunting for whitetail deer in the land.
 In years past the Minnesota Department of Natural Resources reported that close to 200,000 registered deer per year are taken by hunters, although the numbers have dropped since the two harsh, deep-snow winters of 2014-15.

 Even at that, 175,000-190,000 deer are taken each hunting season by resident and non-resident hunters alike.
 That spells positivity for deer numbers n the state.

-Hunter numbers in the Gopher State are strong, or as the Grand Forks Herald reported, "Minnesota sells about 520,000 deer hunting licenses each fall, including firearms, muzzleloader, youth and archery.
-Of those, about 450,000 hunters are expected to be afield statewide during the firearms season."
+Hunter numbers in the Gopher State are strong, as the Grand Forks Herald reported an average sale of 520,000 hunting licenses each for firearms, muzzleloader and archery deer seasons.

 Minnesota Deer Hunting Season

-The 2020 Minnesota firearms deer hunting season for northeastern Minnesota, known as the 100 series permit areas, runs for just over two weeks, from Saturday, November 7 through Sunday, November 22.
-The 200 and 300 series permit areas run from November 7 to November 15.
+The 2020 Minnesota firearms deer hunting season for northeastern Minnesota, known as the 100 series permit areas, runs for just over two weeks, from Saturday, Nov.
+7 through Sunday, Nov.
+22. The 200 and 300 series permit areas run Nov.
+7-15.

 Hunters statewide need to know that the legal shooting hours are from one half hour before sunrise to one half hour after sunset.
-As in many states, a legal buck is classified by having at least one antler that is three-inches long or longer.
+As in many states, a legal buck is classified by having at least one antler that is 3 inches long or longer.

 For residents who wish to deer hunt, the license fee is $35, but non-resident hunters will need to shell out $185 for a deer hunting license.
 A good piece of information to know is the any hunting license purchased after the opening day is only valid the next day after it is purchased, not on the day it is issued.